areguera/nethserver-moodle/README.rst

 configuration process takes place the first time you access Moodle's web interface and consists on the following straightforward actions:

 * System verification.
-It should be pass all without any problem except two warnings checks about `php-soap` and `opcache` which can be ignored by pressing the continue button.
+It should pass without any warning.

 * Database population.
-It should be pass all without any problem.
+It should pass all without any problem.
 When done, press the continue button.

 * Administrator account creation.
 Here you need to enter the administrator profile (including password and e-mail).
 When done,